ShkolniskyLab/emalign4chimerax/README.md

 EMalign is an algorithm for aligning maps with respect to rotation, reflection, and translation.

-This bundle is deigned to be installed as a plugin to ChimeraX program.
+This bundle is deigned to be installed as a plugin to ChimeraX.

 Note that the algorithm is aimed to align two maps of the same structure (for example, two half maps), and not to fit a small structure into a larger one.
 The two maps can have different dimensions and pixel size, but should represent similar structures.